Draper Utah Temple

 The Draper Utah Temple is the 129th temple of the Church of Jesus Christ of Latter-day Saints.
-It was dedicated in sessions from March 20–22, 2009.
+It was dedicated by church president Thomas S. Monson on March 20, 2009, with additional sessions also held through March 22.
+The intent to build the temple was announced by church president Gordon B. Hinckley on October 2, 2004, during the church's general conference.
 Prior to the dedication, the temple was open to the public from January 15, 2009 through March 14, 2009.

+The temple was designed by FFKR Architects, using a modern style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on August 5, 2006, conducted by Hinckley.

 History

-The intent to construct the temple was announced by church president Gordon B. Hinckley during the opening session of the October 2004 general conference.
+Church president Gordon B. Hinckley announced the intent to construct the temple during the opening session of the October 2004 general conference.
 Hinckley said the new building was needed to relieve overcrowding in other temples in the valley.
-The temple is the fourth temple in the Salt Lake Valley in addition to the Salt Lake, Jordan River, and Oquirrh Mountain temples.
+It was the fourth temple built in the Salt Lake Valley (after the Salt Lake, Jordan River, and Oquirrh Mountain temples).